 Brierfield in Bibb County, Alabama — The American South (East South Central)

 Location.
-33° 2.237′ N, 86° 56.833′ W. Marker is in Brierfield, Alabama, in Bibb County.
-Marker is on State Park Road south of Furnace Road (County Road 62), on the left when traveling south.
+33° 2.346′ N, 86° 56.907′ W. Marker is in Brierfield, Alabama, in Bibb County.
+Marker is on Furnace Road (County Road 62) south of Montevallo Road (State Route 25).
 Touch for map.
-Marker is within the Brierfield Ironworks Historical State Park.
+Marker is located in the Brierfield Ironworks Historical State Park near the ruins of the furnaces.
 Marker is at or near this postal address: 240 Furnace Parkway, Brierfield AL 35035, United States of America.